 Who is MotiveWave Best For?

-MotiveWave is an excellent platform and should be considered if you’re looking for either charting, or a fully-fledged platform with all the gadgets and trade execution you need.
+The MotiveWave trading platform is excellent and should be considered if you’re looking for either charting, or a fully-fledged platform with all the gadgets and trade execution you need.
 Given that you can buy a lifetime license, in my opinion, there are few other platforms that can compete on price.

 There are very few platforms that offer lifetime licenses, and if you plan to use this platform for more than a few months, it offers a highly competitive price point when compared to other platforms.

-If you were to ask me personally if I’d subscribe to MotiveWave, I’d probably buy the lifetime license to Charts+, that way, no matter what happens in my life, I always have a quality charting platform (assuming they stay in business).
-But, in terms of daily use, I’d still make the more expensive choice of going with TradingView, both because I like the platform, and because they add features so frequently.
+If you were to ask me personally if I’d subscribe to MotiveWave, I’d probably buy the lifetime license to the Standard plan.
+That way, no matter what happens in my life, I always have a quality charting platform (assuming they stay in business).
+In terms of daily use, I’d still make the more expensive choice of going with TradingView, both because I like the platform, and because they add features so frequently.
 TradingView is also a bit easier for beginners to use, while MotiveWave is best for more experienced traders.